rizalmaulanaa/rizalmaulanaa.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

 This is provisional codes for a conference paper titled "Robustness of Probabilistic U-Net for Automated Segmentation of White Matter Hyperintensity in Different Datasets of Brain MRI".
+To see the code you can access [here](https://github.com/rizalmaulanaa/Robustness_of_Prob_U_Net).